rodelrebucas/go-developer/README.md

 ```

-_Import Notes_
+_Important Notes_

 1. go **looks for the directory** where the dependencies are **installed** - this is the **GOPATH** directory.

-2. If it is not preset in **GOPATH**, go tries to download the module using the module/name/packagename, so if the moduel is named.
+2. If it is not present in **GOPATH**, go tries to download the module using the module/name/packagename.

-3. By convention modules accesible on github is named: \*_github.com/module/packagename_
+3. By convention modules accesible on github is named: _github.com/module/packagename_

 4. If you have a local module and you want to **import local package**.
-Your go.mod may look like this:
+Your *go.mod* may look like this:

 ```
 module module/name